 Can I Give My Dog Baby Aspirin?

 This is a common question.
 Before you do decide to give your dog baby aspirin?”
-Well, before you do, consider this statement by Paracelsus, a fifteenth century Australian physician/alchemist, “What is there that is not a poison?
+Well, before you do, consider this statement by Paracelsus, a 15th century Australian physician/alchemist, “What is there that is not a poison?
 All things are poisonous; the dose determines that a thing is not a poison.”1

 The reality is all drugs have the potential to be life-threatening if used improperly or in the wrong dose.
 Here we discuss the dangers of giving dogs medications that are formulated for humans and provide you with facts so you can answer this question for yourself.